 The Foster Care Advocacy Support Team (FAST) is a service provided by QFKC.
 Specially trained foster or kinship carers volunteer to provide support, advice and advocacy on behalf of other foster and kinship carers in their local communities.

 FAST representatives are allocated to regions and you are able to contact any FAST rep in your region to receive support.
 FAST reps also run a very informative Facebook group where you can access policy, procedure and legislation, or send them a direct message.

 For more information, call Queensland Foster and Kinship Care on (07) 3256 6166, or access the latest information relating to the carer community posted on QFKC's Facebook page.

-The support line is staffed by experienced CSOs and provides after-hours support to foster and kinship carers, including:
+The support line provides support to foster and kinship carers, including:

 The child safety after hours service centre provides after-hours support, 7 days a week, for situations requiring an immediate response.
 As a carer, you may need to call the child safety after hours service centre if, for example, a child in your care:

 - goes missing or has been detained by the police after hours

 - requires general anaesthetic during a medical or dental procedure